 The DGA also has the legal grounds to ask the Bailiff’s Court to order payment service providers to block payments to unlicensed operators.

-This results in several obligations being imposed on Danish licence-holders, and especially on holders of a Danish licence to provide online gambling.
+This results in several obligations being imposed on Danish licence holders, and especially on holders of a Danish licence to provide online gambling.

 Gambling management tools include the following.

-According to this Act, payment services may only be provided in Denmark by certain types of providers that have been granted authorisation in Denmark, in the European Union or in a country with which the European Union has entered into an agreement for the financial area.
+According to this act, payment services may only be provided in Denmark by certain types of providers that have been granted authorisation in Denmark, in the European Union or in a country with which the European Union has entered into an agreement for the financial area.

 Furthermore, gambling operators are not allowed to provide credit facilities to the players.

-The 4th AML Directive was implemented as of 26 June 2017 via the new Danish AML Act.
+The Fourth AML Directive was implemented as of 26 June 2017 via the new Danish AML Act.
 This had the effect that the AML regulation now covers both online and offline casinos and betting; thus, as of 26 June 2017, all gambling operators are required to identify and assess the risk of money laundering and financing of terrorism within their business on the basis of their business model.
-In regard to that risk assessment, they are required to have sufficient written policies, procedures and controls that can effectively limit the risk of money laundering and financing of terrorism.
-Additionally, the gambling operators are required to commence a customer due diligence with their customers.
+With regard to that risk assessment, they are required to have sufficient written policies, procedures and controls that can effectively limit the risk of money laundering and financing of terrorism.
+Additionally, gambling operators are required to commence customer due diligence with their customers.
 In certain situations, customer due diligence may require enhancement, while in other situations a simplified due diligence is sufficient.
 The new AML Act is very comprehensive and the above is not exhaustive.
 The DGA has published a guideline that should be seen as a supplement to the general guideline from the FSA.